libcurl API overview

 A special part of the global constant environment is the identity of the memory allocator. curl_global_init selects the system default memory allocator, but you can use curl_global_init_mem to supply one of your own.
 However, there is no way to use curl_global_init_mem in a modular program -- all modules in the program that might use libcurl would have to agree on one allocator.

-This failsafe feature exists mainly for backward compatibility because there was a time when the global functions didn't exist.
+This failsafe feature exists mainly for backward compatibility because there was a time when the global functions did not exist.
 Because it is sufficient only in the simplest of programs, it is not recommended for any program to rely on it.

 This HTML page was made with roffit.